-1 Indicators: Grounds for Detention 1.
-In practice, are most asylum seekers detained ❖ on the territory: □ Yes ❖ at the border: □ Yes ⊠ No ⊠ No 2.
-Are asylum seekers detained in practice during the Dublin procedure? $\Box$ Frequently $\boxtimes$ Rarely v 🗌 Never 3.
-Are asylum seekers detained during a regular procedure in practice? v 🗌 Never
+1. Indicators: Grounds for Detention In practice, are most asylum seekers detained 1. ❖ on the territory:] Yes] Yes ⊠ No ⊠ No 2.
+Are asylum seekers detained in practice during the Dublin procedur ☐ Frequently ☐ ☐ Never 3.
+Are asylum seekers detained during a regular procedure in practice Frequently □ Never